Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Framework For Piecewise Affine Multi-Stage Policies

 \subsection{Construction of the Dominating Set}

-In the following, we construct a dominating set in the form of a polytope for which the worst case solution can be efficiently found by solving a linear program on its vertices.
+In the following, we construct a dominating set in the form of a polytope for which the worst-case solution can be efficiently found by solving a linear program on its vertices.
 Specifically, for an uncertainty set $\U$, we consider dominating sets $\hat{\U}$ of the form